 Kanban may also become irritating.
 Some teams move from one digital board to many of them (for example, a project board, a marketing board, a support board, and other boards with their own workflows).

 Let’s imagine a typical engineering team that deals with large and disorganized to-do lists trying to “tame” them during regular Stand-ups and Planning meetings.
 However, what they really need is a clear backlog instead of constant meetings.

-As we’ve noted above, Kanban board examples usually do not provide backlog functionality, so developers, product managers, and the rest of the team use issues in the first column to plan.
+As we’ve noted above in Kanban board examples, boards usually do not provide backlog functionality, so developers, product managers, and the rest of the team use issues in the first column to plan.
 Then the list grows and seeing and prioritizing these issues become more complicated objectives.

 The engineering team split the boards according to the various areas of work.
 However, the combined board stays overwhelming (implying a lot of scrolling).

 Therefore, instead of finding various ways to reorganize the boards (= discover a new continent), the team decides to bring backlogs to Kanban.
-This is what we actually have in Hygger.io.
+This is exactly what we did in Hygger.io.

 Kanplan in Hygger offers a convenient column backlog with issues in a form of a list.
 Due to this fact, the board is split into two parts: